BorisNaydenov/BorisNaydenov/README.md

 :hand: Hi, I’m @BorisNaydenov.

- 🧮: Look at my projects in Repositories - Data Analytics, Marketing and more.
+ 🧮: Look at my projects - Data Analytics, Marketing and more.

  🐦: How to Contact me:                <a href="mailto:borissnaydenov@gmail.com">Email</a> , <a href="https://www.linkedin.com/in/boris-naydenov/">LinkedIn</a> .
 [Reserve a 20 min slot](https://calendar.app.google/eNwAEaZ4HGrDLoR4A).